DYSONA journals work according to E-NAMTILA Publication Ethics policy and COPE recommendations and workflows.

 Furthermore, DYSONA - Life Science publication policy operates in correspondence with the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly work in Medical Journals provided by the International Committee of Medical Journal Editors (ICMJE).
 Therefore, we highly recommend our authors to become acquainted with these guidelines.

-Fighting plagiarism: َAt the present time, DYSONA – Life Science journal is using iThenticate plagiarism detection software to reassure the originality of the works submitted for publishing.
+Fighting plagiarism: َDYSONA – Life Science journal uses iThenticate plagiarism detection technology to reassure the originality of the works submitted for publishing.

 Contributorship: including the role of each author and his contribution to the research is mandatory with each submission to our journals.
 These roles should be consisted of one or more assignment of the following: